GammaWyvern/CoreFisher/README.md

 # CoreFisher
 An auto fishing Python script for the game Core Keeper.
-To use You must manually start and stop the script.
+To use you must manually start and stop the script.
 The script starts in disabled mode, tap toggle (g key by default) to enable and disable auto fishing.

 # Requirements To Use